4.80 from 10 reviews

 This post may contain affiliate links.
 Please read our disclosure policy.

-spinach quiche in a white pie plate
+spinach quiche with two pieces missing in a white pie pan

 Quiche Florentine Ingredients

 This recipe uses basic ingredients and some of which you will probably already have on hand!
+For the ingredient measurements and entire recipe, be sure to scroll down to the bottom of the blog post where the recipe card is located.

 How to Make Quiche Florentine